terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 The default value for the input structure is based on [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale).

-The input object has `type = any` for greater flexibility, including a mix and match of children and subscription ID lists at the same scope points.
-There is currently no use of type constraints or variable validation.
+The input object has `type = any` for greater flexibility, including a mix and match of children and optional `display_name` attributes at the same scope points.
+There is currently no use of type constraints or variable validation in this object.

+> Note that the management group name must contain only ASCII letters, digits, numbers, _, -, (, ) .

 The main key names map to the created Management Group `name` property.
 This cannot be changed once created.
 The `display_name` property can be optionally specified if you would like it to be different than the name.